himanshuteotia/micro-services/README.md

-TO start with this projectc you need to install micro
+To start with this project you need to install micro
 ```
-npm install -g micro
+npm install -g micro && npm install

 ```